seasharpu/testminiproj/README.md

 # testminiproj

-small project to make use of testing in jest and github actions
+small project to make use of testing typescript with jest framework and github actions